 We offer a kind and caring team who are committed and work hard to develop a positive, encouraging and enabling environment.
 Along with time indoors, the children have the opportunity to learn outdoors – whatever the weather!
 As well as a quiet and calm nursery building, the Nursery children share fantastic classroom and outdoor space with our Reception children.

-If you’d like to register your child for our Nursery, please complete a Confirmation of Interest Form, available on the 'Admissions' page along with some admissions information.
+If you would like to register your child for our Nursery, please complete a Confirmation of Interest Form, available on the 'Admissions' page along with some admissions information.

-If there’s anything else you’d like to know, please call our school office on 01977 600368.
-We look forward to welcoming you to our new Nursery soon!
+If there is anything else that you would like to know, please call our School Office on 01977 600368.
+We look forward to welcoming you to our Nursery soon!

 (Statutory Framework for the Early Years Foundation Stage – Department for Education, 2017)

 - The Early Years Foundation Stage (EYFS) applies to children from birth to the end of their Reception school year.

 - At the Rookeries we offer part-time Nursery provision and full-time school in Reception.

 - Our curriculum is based on first-hand experiences and encourages the children’s natural curiosity and spontaneity.